ushahidi/sucka/README.md

     git clone https://github.com/ushahidi/sucka.git

+That should create a "sucka" directory.
+Change into that new directory.

+    cd sucka

 Once that's finished, you'll need to install the project dependencies.
 This is easy with Node's package manager, called `npm`.

     npm install